facelessuser/coloraide/docs/src/markdown/color.md

 Color("rgb(0 0 255 / 1)")
 ```

-In general, each color space can be recognized using valid CSS syntax as specified in the CSS level 4 spec.
+In general, each color space can be recognized using valid CSS syntax as specified in the CSS Level 4 spec, but
+ColorAide also allows the use of colors not specified by the CSS spec.
+To bridge the gap with syntax, ColorAide allows
-Additionally, all colors are recognized using the CSS color function (`#!css-color color(space coord ... / alpha)`),
+all colors, whether in the CSS spec or not, to be recognized using the CSS color function
-even if the color is not defined in the CSS color spec or supported in the spec in this way.
-While the
+(`#!css-color color(space coord ... / alpha)`).
+Even if the color is in the CSS spec and is not currently specified to
-`#!css-color color()` function in CSS does not explicitly support color spaces with angular channels (hues), it has been
-adapted to support cylindrical colors, and is generally used as a generic input and default output for string
-representation of colors.
-Colors not found in the CSS spec are usually done as custom names with the `--` prefix.
-Check
+use the `#!css-color color()` function, we still allow it.

+Essentially, we've adopted the `#!css-color color()` function as the universal way in which to serialize colors.
+If the
+CSS spec does not formally recognize a color in this form, the color identifier will use the two dashes as a prefix
-the [documentation of the given color space](./colors/index.md) to discover the appropriate CSS identifier name as the
+(`--color-id`).
+Check the [documentation of the given color space](./colors/index.md) to discover the appropriate CSS
-CSS identifier may not always match the color space name as specified in ColorAide.
+identifier name as the CSS identifier may not always match the color space name as specified in ColorAide.

 ```playground
 Color('color(--hsl 130 40% 75% / 0.5)')